Archive | All Categories RSS feed for this section

 17. June 2010

 Too much great stuff to try and summarize here.
 Just read it.
 Full report available at this link (pdf).
 Also contains information on Cap and Tax and Labor Law changes being pursued.
 This Administration is BAD NEWS for Small Business.
 Get informed by reading the report.
-And then please share it with at least 5 other Small [...]
+And then please share it with at least 5 […]

 Continue reading...